Here is an article from a fellow veterinarian and his adventures of being an equine dentist where he performs many dentals a day:

 I sighed.
 I was a well-seasoned equine practitioner, and over the years I had devoted a great deal of time and money pursuing advanced equine dentistry training.
 I had honed my skills on hundreds of horses and took pride in my work, yet I had heard this false rhetoric more times than I could count.

-Somehow the disciples of Vince and other lay-floaters like him assumed that I knew absolutely nothing about teeth and had no business doing dentals.
-It was ironic, especially in light of the fact that calling oneself a dentist without the requisite schooling and certification was illegal, as was performing medical procedures on animals without a veterinary license.
+Somehow the disciples of Vince and other lay-floaters like him assumed that I knew absolutely nothing about teeth and had no business doing equine dental work.
+It was ironic, especially in light of the fact that calling oneself an equine dentist without the requisite schooling and certification was illegal, as was performing medical procedures on animals without a veterinary license.

 Vince and his ilk were like a disease among the horse owners, and it was exhausting to spend time and energy educating clients on proper dental technique and safe sedation, only to watch a percentage hop on the Vince-TMJ-equilibrating-bandwagon anyway.
 Occasionally he’d get reported to the state veterinary board and some pencil-pusher would send a half-hearted cease and desist letter, but the law had no real teeth, and Vince knew it.